Art & Design | UAL Level 3 Foundation Diploma in Art & Design | Part-Time

 Why this course?

-The part-time Foundation course is an intensive 1-year Art & Design diploma programme taught over two days per week.
+The part-time Foundation course is an intensive 1-year Art & Design diploma taught over two days per week.
 The course is designed to develop and extend your creativity through a series of thought-provoking and stimulating projects and workshops.
-The course will enable you to build a professional portfolio suitable for employment or university level study.
-Successful completion will facilitate progression into any HE creative direction or degree pathway and is most suitable for 19+ students and mature learners.
+The course will enable you to build a professional portfolio suitable for employment or university-level study.
+Successful completion will facilitate progression into any higher education creative direction or degree pathway and is most suitable for 19+ students and mature learners.

-At the start of the course, you will benefit from an intensive skills-building program which will introduce you to a wide-range of processes and techniques.
+At the start of the course, you will benefit from an intensive skills-building program that will introduce you to a wide range of processes and techniques.
 You will have the opportunity to work between 2D and 3D media to help you understand how to develop creative concepts and ideas.
 Seminars and presentations will help you to articulate your ideas further.